 Traits 4 3 2 1 Organisation presented in the body.
 The paragraphs are well written with attention grabbing topic sentences and excellent transitions that ensure seamless reading.
 The body's structure is excellently statement that includes most of the points listed in the article.
 Body paragraphs are well written with good transitions that align sentence structure and solid topic sentences.
-The structure used is Paragraphs have topic sentences, but the sentence structure does not ensure smooth reading with little to no transitions.
-The body is mostly unclear and ineffective.
+The structure used is thesis statement.
+The conclusion is present with a substantial closing argument.
+Paragraphs have topic sentences, but the sentence structure does not ensure smooth reading with little to no transitions.
+The body is mostly ineffective.
 The conclusion or introduction is absent.
 Paragraphs do not have topic sentences nor any sentence structure.
 No clear structure used with point by Thesis The thesis statement is very conclusive with a lot of information presented.
 The writer's opinion is eloquently presented and could not be any clearer.
 There is a detailed thesis statement with a lot of background information.
 The opinion of the writer is clear and understandable. statement.
-Minimal information is There is no information presented in the thesis.
-The thesis statement is non- existent.
+Minimal information is presented, and there is some reference to the There is no information presented in the thesis.
+The thesis statement is non-existent.
 The writer's opinion cannot be understood.
-Reasons and support The points to support comparisons and contrasts are definitive with clear and relevant and specific examples presented.
-The illustrations used to support the points are generic.
-The provided points, however, are clear and reasonable. compared and contrasted well enough.
-Examples are neither is presented.
+Reasons and support The points to support comparisons and contrasts are definitive with clear and relevant and specific examples presented. generic.
+The provided points, however, are contrasted well enough.
+Examples are The points only either contrast or compare but not both.
+Examples are not there, and neither is supporting information to reinforce the points presented.
 Attention to audience The reader is given priority by the writer.
 Points are well supported to give the audience as much clarity as possible.
-The author anticipates their expectations perfectly with vivid work to meet them. and support of his or her points, however, do not comprehensively deal The writer has a vague understanding of what readers expect from him or her.
-The points and their supporting information do help clarify the argument to some extent.
-The author of the essay pays no mind to the readers with comparison and contrasts not clear or helpful at all to the audience.
+The author anticipates their expectations perfectly with vivid work to meet them.
+The writer has a clear understanding of what the audience expect to gain from reading his essay.
+The presentation and support of his or her points, however, do not comprehensively deal with the argument. him or her.
+The points and their supporting information do help clarify the argument to The author of the essay pays no mind to the readers with comparison and contrasts not clear or helpful at all to the audience.
 Word choice thorough understanding of the argument.
-The transitions smoothly The author's word choice is creative and understands the subject fairly well.
-Transitions are well used but lack variety which makes the essay monotonous. transitions are ill- applied making the relationship between vocabulary.
-Delivery the essay from start to interested and the points clear. audience cannot continuously follow the argument.
-The speech makes the readers have Delivery is poor with a lot of breakages in speech.
+The transitions smoothly are well used but lack variety which makes the The word choice is not very wide.
+They are appropriate but do not stand out.
+Some transitions are illapplied making the relationship between points unclear. vocabulary.
+Delivery Delivery is excellent with the writer using eloquent language which engages and hooks the reader to the essay from start to finish. • with room for improvement.
+The audience cannot continuously follow the argument.
+The speech makes the readers have a difficult time remaining engaged Delivery is poor with a lot of breakages in speech.
 The reader can barely comprehend the subject let alone follow the argument.
 Grammar mechanics and spelling grammatical shortfalls whatsoever.
-The essay is extremely well written with of the essay.
-The errors and spelling errors
+The essay is extremely well written with The one or two errors in grammar do not disrupt the audience's reading of the essay.
+The errors are very advanced, and the majority of readers would miss them. understandable and has flowing speech. and spelling errors